-The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes will be dependent upon the receipt of funds earned on the mortgage portfolio and the letter of credit issued by BOS.
+The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes will be dependent upon the receipt of funds earned on the mortgage portfolio.

-The Company has an unconditional and irrevocable 364-day revolving letter of credit provided by BOS.
-The letter of credit is for a maximum aggregate principal amount of £890,000 to assist the Company should it not be able to meet its obligations under the Notes.
-The reliance on this facility is therefore dependent upon the creditworthiness of BOS, which currently has a long term rating from Standard and Poor's (S&P) of A+ (2020: S&P long-term rating: A+).
-The Company has not drawn on the letter of credit since inception.
+The Company holds a reserve account of £1,396,800 to assist the Company should it not be able to meet its obligations.
+The reliance on this facility is therefore dependent upon the creditworthiness of BOS.
+The rating requirement under the Programme Documentation for the Reserve Account to remain with BOS is a short term rating with Standard and Poor's (S&P) of A-1.
+At 31 December 2021, BOS met this requirement with a short term rating of A-1 (2020: S&P short term rating: A-1).
+The Company has not drawn on this facility since inception.